thindil/nimalyzer/doc/available_rules.rst

   to inform only about procedures with that pragma.
 * haspragma is the name of the rule.
 It is case-insensitive, thus it can be set as *haspragma*, *hasPragma* or *hAsPrAgMa*.
+* entityType is the type of code's entity which will be checked for the selected pragmas.
+Possible values: `procedures`: check all procedures, functions and methods. `templates`: check templates only. `all`: check all routines declarations (procedures, functions, templates, macros, etc.).
 * listOfPragmas is the list of pragmas for which the rule will be looking for.
 Each pragma must be separated with whitespace, like::